mikerochip/msbuild-training-manual/README.md

 ### Usage

-Define single-value properties in the xml inner text.
+Define one or more single-value properties.
+Values are defined in xml inner text.

 ### Example